Equivariant homotopic distance: Equivariant homotopic distance

-Generalizing Schwarz’s dimension-connectivity upper bound on sectional category, Grant established the corresponding equivariant analogue for the equivariant sectional category in \cite[Theorem 3.5]{G-symmetrized}.
-This approach was further extended by Daundkar and Arora \cite{SD}, who derived an equivariant homotopy dimension-connectivity upper bound for the equivariant sectional category.
+Generalizing Schwarz’s dimension–connectivity upper bound for sectional category, Grant established in \cite[Theorem 3.5]{G-symmetrized} the corresponding equivariant analogue for the equivariant sectional category.
+This result was later extended by Daundkar and Arora \cite{SD}, who derived an equivariant homotopy dimension–connectivity upper bound.

-We briefly recall the notion of equivariant homotopy dimension: Suppose $X$ is a $G$-CW-complex.
-Then the \emph{$G$-homotopy dimension} of $X$ is the smallest dimension of a $G$-CW-complex which is $G$-homotopy equivalent to $X$.

-Using \cite[Theorem 2.12]{SD}, we now establish the equivariant homotopy dimension-connectivity upper bound for the equivariant homotopic distance.
+Using \cite[Theorem 2.12]{SD}, we now establish the equivariant homotopy dimension–connectivity upper bound for the equivariant homotopic distance.

-\begin{proposition} Let $f,g:X\to Y$ be $G$-maps, with $X$ a G-CW-complex of dimension at least $2$.
-Suppose that $Y$ is $s$-$G$-connected; that is, the space $Y^H$ is $s$-connected, for every closed subgroup $H$ of $G$.
+\begin{proposition} Let $f,g \colon X \to Y$ be $G$-maps, with $X$ a $G$-CW complex of dimension at least $2$.
+Suppose that $Y$ is $s$–$G$-connected; that is, for every closed subgroup $H \leq G$, the fixed-point set $Y^H$ is $s$-connected.
 Then